-How our athletes think is important to us.
-We want our athletes to develop both physically and mentally.
+How our guests think is important to us.
+We want our guests to feel involved, safe, included, and able.

 Our Core Approach to Mindset

 In order to begin work on your mindset, it is necessary to first recognize that there are things within your control and things that are out of your control.
 We believe that how you think (mindset) and how you see the world (perspective) are very much within your control.
 If you take nothing else away from this page, the foundation of our approach to mindset is to encourage you to focus on the things that are within your control, and to let everything else go.